 “This proves that poverty isn’t a final destination for these kids,” he said.
 “You’re not stupid just because you’re born poor.
 One of the children currently enrolled in the Masai area, William Muto, the headmaster describes as the most brilliant and talented child he’s ever seen in his career as an educator.”

 While the vicissitudes of the global financial system have been acutely felt in the developing world, Mr. Morris and his co-producer, Petra Lent McCarron, say the toolkit for social entrepreneurs to bring about change has been greatly expanded in the past decade, pointing to the success of campaigns like the KONY 2012 online video viewed by over 100 million people.

 “I think it’s amazing,” Mr. Morris said.
 “I think it’s terrific.
 I can understand stepping back and saying, are we really going to have our foreign policy influenced by social networking?
 It raises some really interesting questions, but the genie’s out of the bottle.”

 In 2008 Mr. Morris launched Media Voices for Children, a Web site billed as the “Huffington Post for children’s issues,” that aggregates the work of over 120 organizations and activists on child labor issues.
 While he has plenty of statistics at the ready to discourage even the most optimistic Pollyanna — there are 220 million child laborers in the world, 2.5 million children with HIV, a half billion people go to bed hungry at night — Mr. Morris believes one should never lose sight of individual lives.

 “This matters,” he said.
 “It matters to these children.
 They will change the lives of other children in their communities, they will be role models within their families.
 They will change things in concentric circles around them.
 They are, in very real terms, lives saved.”

-To donate to the Kenyan Schoolhouse project, go to kenyanschoolhouse.org.
+To donate to the Kenyon Schoolhouse project, go to kenyonschoolhouse.org.